 As you begin to research your breast augmentation surgery, you will be asked to make several choices that will ultimately define the final look of your procedure.
 The choice of silicone vs. saline is probably the most famous but is hardly the only decision to make when coming up with your ideal procedure.

-Dr. Mark Schusterman has been doing breast implant surgeries for nearly four decades.
+Dr. Mark Schusterman has been doing breast implant surgeries for nearly four decades and strives to deliver the best silicone implants Houston has to offer.
 He is a leading innovator in the field and a double board-certified surgeon.

 As part of your consultation, he will go through the choice between saline and silicone with you, as well as the other options available to you regarding breast augmentation.